ddev/ddev/docs/content/users/configuration/config.md

 | -- | -- | --
 | :octicons-globe-16: global | `false` | Can `true` or `false`.

 May also be set via `ddev config global --use-letsencrypt` or `ddev config global --use-letsencrypt=false`.
 When `true`, `letsencrypt_email` must also be set and the system must be available on the internet.
-Used with the [casual hosting](../topics/hosting.md) feature.
+Used with the [non-traditional hosting](../topics/hosting.md) feature.

 ## `web_environment`